Human beings are built for story.

 - Every story contains an engine: the unanswered question that keeps the reader going. (p.
 220)

 This is just a small sampling of the wit and wisdom that I discovered while reading Telling True Stories.
 But this isn’t one of those books that you can’t put down.
 I found that I needed to read it in small chunks, which is unusual for me since I usually either inhale a book or cast it aside after the first few chapters.
 With Telling True Stories, I wanted to read a few essays, then chew on what I’d read.

 It also made me want to write.
 Sometimes I had to put the book down so I could work on my own story, (which is not a true story, by the way).
-Like I said, I’m not a journalist, but I learned a lot about my own writing craft from the narrative journalists who shared their expertise and experience in this wonderful collection of essays.
+Like I said, I’m not a journalist, but I learned a lot about my craft from the narrative journalists who shared their expertise and experience in this wonderful collection of essays.